hotelcurtains/CS135/notes/class notes.md

 - the set of the vertices adjacent to v make up v's neighborhood N(v).
 - |E| = the amount of edges
 - we are only doing simple graphs, where two vertices have at most one edge connecting them
+  - no doubled edges and no edges connecting a vertex to itself
 - The Handshaking Theorem: deg(v₁)+...+deg(vₙ) = 2|E|
   - by counting the degree of all vertices, you are double counting every single edge ⇒ 2|E|
+- a degree sequence is a list of the degrees of all vertices in a graph
+  - for Kₙ, it will be n elements long and all entries will be n-1.
 - a undirected graph G is k-**vertex**-connected for some k if
   - G already contains k+1 vertices
   - you can remove any k-1 vertices and it is still connected